-Ahead, you'll find a host of amps that will project your playing to your audience, whether that’s in a crowded club or on a busy street.
+Ahead, you'll find a host of guitar amps that will project your playing to your audience, whether that’s in a crowded club or on a busy street.

 And if you're looking for an acoustic to go with your spangly new amp, take a look at our guide to the best budget acoustic guitars in the world today.